rafalcode/gd_png_ex/README.md

 Actually this is a kronecker product operation.
 TODO: magnify not the enitre input png, but rather a region of one.
 (Jst to note that by version 51f460c, when it started working properly, I was also getting a valgrind clean bill of health, which means that sort of thing is possible in libpng).

+# undocumented bits of code
+simpng.c this was created from magpng ... it's almost the same.
+Not sure what I had in mind.